 Cost of Living in Auburn, WA

-For an urban center near the coast, Auburn is affordable, but will still put strain on your wallet., with the cost of living here being 15% higher on average than other places in America, according to Payscale.
-Homes here are more expensive than the usual in Washington, but not by a large amount, with housing costing you $401,300 on average.
+For an urban center near the coast, Auburn is affordable, but will still put a strain on your wallet., with the cost of living here being 15% higher on average than other places in America, according to Payscale.
+Homes here are more expensive than the usual in Washington, but not by a large amount, with housing costing you $534,379 on average.
 You can also expect to pay more than the national average for things like healthcare and transportation, although utilities are significantly cheaper.
-Renting here is expensive, but not overly so, with the average rent for an apartment being $1,549.

 Moving to Auburn might be more pricey than most of Washington, but it’s well worth the price for the safety and wonderful sights and sounds of Auburn’s brilliant city.